aspnetde/typesafe-spa/README.md

 - Routing can fail silently when the expected route isn't found.
 Sometimes that's just a matter of lower and upper case letters.
 - `Feliz.Router` is best being used with arrays representing the url segments, because that's what can be passed to the `format()` function (it does not accept lists).
 - The Feliz syntax felt rather verbose at first.
 Unfortunately, `Html` is a type and not a module and therefore "cannot be opened".
 However, in direct comparison to the "classic" Elmish view syntax, for real world tasks there seems not to be that much of a difference in terms of the number of written lines of code.
 Good old HTML will in most cases still stay shorter, though...
+- Except for commands fully testable, as everything is (mostly pure) F# functions
+- Does not require much knowledge of React

+### React Function Components + Feliz

+- Much less boilerplate code to write in comparison to Elmish + Feliz
+- It is basically React written with F#, so React knowledge is needed
+- In addition, regular updates are needed whenever React changes
+- Working with the context API of react needs getting used to, but is then relatively straightforward
+- Passing data to components through props is straightforward as well
+- `useElmish` is useful for more complex forms (see login and edit profile), but simple operations can also be handled more pragmatically (see logout)
+- TBD: Testability

 ## Resources